Find Your Fit

 DIY Packraft Sizes

-First, the different DIY Packraft sizes should not be confused with Small, Medium, and Large.
-In the past I offered shorter options, but for whatever reason nobody bought them and they were always asking for longer packrafts, which is why the DIY Packrafts are now sized the way they are.
-As one customer put it, they could be called Large, Extra Large, and Extra-Extra Large.
+First, the DIY Packraft sizes should not be confused with Small, Medium, and Large.
+In the past I offered shorter options, but for whatever reason nobody bought them and people were always asking for larger packrafts, so that’s why the DIY Packrafts are now sized the way they are.
+As one customer put it, the current sizes could be called Large, Extra Large, and Extra-Extra Large.

-Second, due to the packraft’s shape, some of the cockpit length won’t accommodate a human body (see the diagram below), so the actual internal length is about 15 cm (6″) longer than advertised.
+Second, due to the packraft’s shape, some of the cockpit length won’t accommodate a human body (see the diagram below).
+The actual internal length is about 15 cm (6″) longer than advertised.

-This diagram shows how I arrived at 120 cm (47″) internal length for the smallest sized Skeena, and how the actual internal length is about 15 cm (6″) longersome of the length isn’t shaped to fit a human body, so I don’t include it in the advertised size.
+This diagram shows how I arrived at 120 cm (47″) internal length for the smallest sized Skeena/Telkwa, and how the actual internal length is about 15 cm (6″) longersome of the length isn’t shaped to fit your back and feet, so I don’t include it in the advertised size.

 When deciding which DIY Packraft size to order, note that the difference in length between the Atlin sizes is 12.5 cm (5″), while the Telkwa and Skeena sizes differ by 10 cm (4″) each.